 Do you accept electronic submissions?

-What sorts of stories are you looking for?
+What sort of stories are you looking for?

 Our standard response to this often-asked question is no different from that of most other literary publications: a look at a sample issue of the magazine is the best way to determine the quality of writing that we seek.
 If you peruse a few issues, you will discover that we have eclectic tastes, which is what makes concisely answering this question difficult.
 Inevitably, our attempts will be found wanting, especially by those who need a neat, no-stories-about-divorce-in-which-pets-die answer.
 We are most definitely not looking for timid, ill-conceived, and sloppily written stories whose characters are barely more than ciphers, and whose plots are pedestrian and predictable.
 Rather, we enjoy—and, more importantly, our readers have come to expect—ambitious, intelligent, and deftly crafted works that defy expectations, works whose complex characters are embroiled in unique and engrossing situations.
 Not concrete enough?
 Need something more specific?
 Read the magazine.

 What types of poetry do you publish?

 All types, really.
 We’ve published formal verse, free verse, confessional lyrics, lyric narratives, long lyric narratives, discontinuous verse, elegies, dramatic monologues, abstract poems, realist poems, surrealist poems, modern poems, post-modern poems, post-post-modern poems, post-confessional poems, ironically self-aware/unaware poems, poems with palindromes, humorous poems, devastating poems, absurd poems, etcetera, etcetera, and on and on.
 Really, the advice here is the same as that for fiction writers: the best way to get a sense of what we might publish is to read a broad sampling of what we have published.

 Do you publish translations?